 The New York Lottery offers a number of different games in addition to the multi-state Powerball, Mega Millions and Cash4Life lotteries.
 Here's a brief summary.
 Please click the links to view detailed information on each game.

 New York Lotto is one of the most popular lottery games in the state.
 Players pick six numbers from 1 to 59 and draws take place twice a week.
 Prizes are paid out on a pari-mutuel basis, meaning that the value of prizes is affected by the number of tickets sold as well as the number of winning tickets.
 In total, 40% of Lotto sales for each drawing are set aside for prize money.

-Take 5 is a daily draw game that offers players the chance to win great prizes seven days a week!
-Drawings are held at 11:21 PM EST every night and tickets cost just $1 per play.
+Take 5 is a twice-daily draw game that offers players the chance to win great prizes seven days a week!
+The Midday drawing is held at 2:30 PM EST every day, followed by the Evening drawing at 10:30 PM EST every night.
+Tickets cost just $1 per play.
 All you need to do is select five numbers from 1 to 39 and fill out a playcard.
 Prizes are distributed on a pari-mutuel basis and prize amounts will vary based on the amount of tickets sold as well as the number of winning tickets.

 Pick 10 is a daily drawing that gives players a shot at a top prize of $500,000!
 Simply select 10 numbers from 1 to 80 and pick the draw in which you want to participate.
 Draws take place every evening and you'll win a prize even if none of your numbers match the 20 numbers drawn.

 Instant win games are very popular and are available for as little as $1 per ticket, providing quick moments of fun and excitement for all players.
 Instant win games are sold at retail locations across the state and can be claimed immediately at any retailer if the prize is under $600.